Anantha-subhas/Anantha-subhas/README.md

 - 👋 Hi, I’m @Anantha-subhas
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python/web-development
-- 💞️ I’m looking to collaborate on my python project
+- 💞️ I’m looking for a collaboration on python project

 <!---
 Anantha-subhas/Anantha-subhas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.